 Neodymium magnet is a general term for the powerful magnet.
 Its chemical formula is Nd2Fe14B.
 The neodymium magnet is a kind of artificial permanent magnet.
-So far, it has the strongest permanent magnet.
+So far, it is the strongest permanent magnet.

-The applications of NdFeB magnet are as follows:
+The applications of the strongest permanent magnet are